OilCoder/Kansas/docs/English/Normalization in petrophysics data processing.md

 We may use logarithmic transformation for features where a logarithmic relationship is appropriate, but care must be taken since it cannot handle zero or negative values.

 ## Conclusion
 Normalization is a vital step in preparing petrophysical data for analysis and machine learning.
-By adopting a column-based normalization strategy with variance-based decision rules and appropriate handling of special features like Formation, we enhance the performance and generalizability of our models.
+By adopting an **automatic variance-based detection strategy** with per-well evaluation and failed wells ratio thresholds, we have eliminated the need for manual specification of global columns while enhancing the performance and generalizability of our models.

 Our approach is influenced by the practical realities of petroleum operations, recognizing the variability inherent in data collected from different wells under varying conditions.
-By focusing on the data itself and applying suitable scaling methods, we develop models that are robust and applicable across a range of operational scenarios.
+By implementing sophisticated per-well variance analysis and storing transformation strategies rather than fitted scalers, we develop models that are robust and applicable across a range of operational scenarios.

 Through this integrated strategy, we ensure that our data is ready for effective analysis, ultimately supporting better decision-making in petroleum exploration and production.

 ## Key Takeaways
-- **Column-Based Normalization**: Each feature is evaluated globally but normalized locally, balancing consistency with well-specific characteristics.

-- **Variance-Based Decisions**: Features are processed differently based on their variance properties, ensuring optimal information extraction.

-- **Global vs Local Scaling**: Different scaling approaches for well identifiers/static features versus petrophysical measurements optimize the balance between global context and local patterns.

-- **Formation Encoding**: Special handling ensures consistent representation of geological formations while gracefully managing unknown values.

-- **Quality Controls**: Robust validation mechanisms ensure clean, consistent normalized data across all wells.
+- **Automatic Column Detection**: The new system eliminates manual specification of global columns through sophisticated per-well variance evaluation with configurable failed wells ratio thresholds.

+- **Per-Well Variance Evaluation**: Individual well assessment provides more accurate column classification compared to aggregated variance analysis, ensuring optimal treatment for each feature.

+- **Transformation Strategy Storage**: Storing transformation types instead of fitted scalers dramatically improves memory efficiency and new well prediction accuracy.

+- **Failed Wells Ratio Threshold**: The configurable `min_failed_wells_ratio` parameter (default: 0.5) allows fine-tuning of the global vs per-well decision boundary based on dataset characteristics.

+- **Enhanced New Well Prediction**: Fresh scalers fitted to new well data using stored transformation strategies provide better prediction accuracy than pre-fitted scalers.

+- **Robust Error Handling**: Comprehensive error tracking and fallback mechanisms ensure pipeline reliability in production environments.

-- **Operational Realities Matter**: Consider the impact of logging tools, geological diversity, and operational conditions on your data preprocessing strategy.
+- **Operational Realities Matter**: The system automatically adapts to logging tool variability, geological diversity, and operational conditions without manual intervention.

-- **Consistency is Essential**: Integrating normalization into a processing pipeline ensures consistent application of preprocessing steps, supporting reproducibility and efficiency.
+- **Consistency Through Automation**: The automatic detection system ensures consistent application of normalization strategies across different datasets and operational scenarios.

 By understanding and implementing these principles and mathematical techniques, we can make the most of our petrophysical data, leading to more accurate models and better insights in our petroleum engineering endeavors.